7x7ist14/Sneaker-Scraper-Discord/README.md

 # How to use

-1. install all files and extract the zip file. --> check if you have all needed files in the folder. (main.py, embed.py, config.py, chromedriver.exe, requirements.txt)
+1. install all files and extract the zip file. --> check if you have all needed files in the folder. (main.py, embed.py, config.py, chromedriver.exe, requirements.txt, size_chart.jpg)

 2. install requirements.txt --> go to #requirements section to see how